bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **Some say this "COMMON SOUL" is the cause of THE WORLD, namely GOD.**

 **Supposing the "COMMON SOUL", many questions still exist.
-Why does the "COMMON SOUL" manifest in so many forms?
+What is the purpose of the "COMMON SOUL" manifesting in so many forms?
 Etc.**